Out of Many Scattered Things: Lady Stardust

 Screwed up eyes and screwed down hairdo

 Two people as one.
 A little girl.
 A little boy.
-Holding onto one another to balance in the slurring, drifting, cracking space they’ve made out of themselves somewhere between shared sets of circuitry.
+Balanced with clasped hands in the slurring, drifting, cracking space they’ve made of themselves between shared sets of circuitry.
 What’s happening, they ask, but no one knows the answer; they think to pull away, back inside themselves, but there no place to pull to, no place only one of them can go.
 Each wisp of thought is shared, a thing possessed by both of them.
 Evangeline, they whisper to themselves, looking at the prototype they built.
 Evangeline.
-She is with them too.
+She’s with them too.
 Quiet, heavy, waiting.
 What’s happening, they ask again, but no one knows the answer.

 He could lick ‘em by smiling